 The people who call Marseilles home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marseilles residents report their race to be White, followed by Asian.
-Important ancestries of people in Marseilles include German, Italian, English, and Norwegian.
+Important ancestries of people in Marseilles include Irish, Italian, English, and Norwegian.

 The most common language spoken in Marseilles is English.
 Other important languages spoken here include Spanish and Vietnamese.